HuygensING/hibb-faceted-search/README.md

 - :bug: Change updating of sortable fields.

 ### v2.3.0
-- :cake: ShowMetadata and sortLevels in the results <header> are now optional.
+- :sparkles: ShowMetadata and sortLevels in the results <header> are now optional.
-- :cake: Add facetOrder to config, to be able to rearrange facets returned by the server.
+- :sparkles: Add facetOrder to config, to be able to rearrange facets returned by the server.
-- :cake: Add a method to search for a single value.
+- :sparkles: Add a method to search for a single value.
 Programmatically mimic a user selecting one option of a facet.
 - :racehorse: More advanced caching of search results.
-- :cake: Double click to edit range limits.
+- :sparkles: Double click to edit range limits.
-- :cake: Add labels to config for easy renaming (support multiple languages)
+- :sparkles: Add labels to config for easy renaming (support multiple languages)
 - :bug: Rendering of TextSearch is split in init and render, so init data can be used in the queryOptions.

 ### v2.2.0

 - :bug: Store result model on change page
-- :cake: Add isMetadataVisible prop to results view
+- :sparkles: Add isMetadataVisible prop to results view
-- :cake: Add result-per-page option to results view
+- :sparkles: Add result-per-page option to results view

 ### v2.1.1
 - :lipstick: Little refactoring and code clean up.

 ### v2.1.0
-- :cake: Add a view for the results
+- :sparkles: Add a view for the results

 ### v2.0.10
 - :racehorse: Move range logic from view to model.